HEDDA LUNDQUIST AND WORM

 Titan is the Martyr.

-An Iraqi translator soldiers only know as Spectre has recently joined Dragon Fire, a platoon fighting in and around Baghdad.
+The stoic Spectre is an Iraqi translator who recently hired on with Dragon Fire, a grizzled platoon fighting in and around Baghdad.
 When Dragon Fire teams with intelligence agents to raid an operation trafficking stolen antiquities, Spectre’s hidden skills lead him to discover the operation’s leader, a corrupt American Sergeant.
-The Seargent turns the tables on Spectre, threatening to reveal Spectre’s secret.
-He is in truth a hunted man, a Saddam man living in disguise, a means to an end: survive a war his brothers, cousins, and countrymen will not.
+The Seargent turns the tables on Spectre, threatening to reveal Spectre’s secret; he is in truth a hunted man living in disguise.

 Spectre is the Jinn.